pauln17/htn23-challenge/README.md

 - Is your application accessible and responsive (usable on multiple device types and/or for individuals with impairments)?

 The application is responsive and mobile-friendly, using various media queries and a responsive grid container along with bootstrap.
+Additionally the website was testing using a mobile phone as well to insure responsiveness.

 - Is the styling and appearance of your application consistent and appealing?